Shabzynana/stage_two/README.md

 ### Response Formats

 - All responses are in JSON format.
-- Successful responses have a `success` field set to true and include the requested data.
+- Successful responses return a JSON data
-- Error responses have a `success` field set to false and include an error message.
+- Error responses have a designated error response

 ## Demo